 A note on antenna choice: you can likely get away with using an omni-directional outdoor antenna.
 This makes installation easier as you don’t have to worry about pointing the antenna in the direction of nearby towers.

 Our top choice for smaller homes is the SureCall Fusion4Home.
-While the power output is relatively low, this is a cost-effective system that can cover up to 1,500 square feet with strong signal outside.
-We recommend purchasing the version that includes a yagi outdoor and a panel indoor antenna.
+While the power output is relatively low (around 5 dBm), this is a cost-effective system that can cover up to 1,500 square feet with strong signal outside.
+We recommend purchasing the version that includes a yagi outdoor and a panel indoor antenna (unfortunately, a version with an omni-directional outdoor antenna isn't available).
 The performance of the panel antenna is significantly better than the whip antenna and worth the extra money.

 For larger homes and offices, we recommend using either the HiBoost Home 15K or the Wilson Pro 70 Plus.
 While the HiBoost brand is not as widely-known, we’ve extensively tested these devices and found them to be on par with other major brands.
 If you don’t mind using a lesser-known brand with slightly less nice packaging, you can save a significant amount on the total system cost by choosing the HiBoost system.
 Both of these units have around 10 dBm downlink power, and can cover up to 4,000 square feet when used with with 4 indoor antennas .